This Is TimberTech

 In areas with obstructed airflow such as roofs and on-grade applications, a minimum of 1-1/2” sleeper system supported by and connected to the substructure over which the deck is built is required.

 Yes.
-Please remember the underlying joist system, not the TimberTech planks, should be the primary structural supporting mechanism.
+Please remember the underlying joist system, not the TimberTech boards, should be the primary structural supporting mechanism.
 TimberTech is not to be used as a primary structural load-bearing member.

 Yes, TimberTech decking and railing can be utilized to surface a ramp.
 We recommend consulting with a local contractor and check local building codes for requirements and best practices.
 It’s also good to use a decking material that is slip-resistant.
 We also recommend looking into our ADA Handrail that meets the Americans with Disabilities Act (ADA) requirements.

 Composite decking products, as with most outdoor building products, can retain heat especially after a long day in direct sunlight.
 At TimberTech, we have engineered certain formulations of our composite decking products to minimize heat build-up, so they’re cooler underfoot.
 If you're building a deck that will be in direct sunlight, we suggest that you consider decking options that are lighter in color, as they reflect more light, and therefore retain less heat than darker colors.

 No. The Combo Bracket is a channel which collects water.
 When the Combo Bracket or Joist Cover is installed tight to the bottom of the joist, water cannot freely flow away from the Combo Bracket or Joist Covers and may have adverse results in the performance of the structural lumber.
 For full details regarding proper pitch and installation, please refer to the DrySpace Installation Help guide.